DoctorKhan/The-Social-Game-Book/src/10_part/040_clue_festival_power_play.md

-# Chapter 5: The Laboratory in the Desert
+# The Laboratory in the Desert

 The grackles were a clue.
 Bali was a proof of concept.
 But could modern, disconnected Westerners still access this innate social intelligence?
 I needed a control group for modern society, a place where the usual rules were temporarily suspended.